CrispyStain/Java-Script-Calculator/README.md

 # Java-Script-Calculator
-My first java script project
+My first java script project.
+This is a calculator.